 \section{Abstract}

-Topological invariants, such as the winding number, the Chern number, and the Zak phase, characterize the topological phases of bulk materials.
-Through the bulk-boundary correspondence, these topological phases have a one-to-one correspondence to topological edge states, which are robust to certain classes of disorder.
-For simple models like the Su–Schrieffer–Heeger (SSH) model, the computation of the winding number and Zak phase are straightforward, however, in multiband systems, this is no longer the case.
+For simple models like the Su–Schrieffer–Heeger (SSH) model, the characterization of its topology via the winding number and Zak phase is straightforward; however, in multiband systems, this is no longer the case.
 In this work, we introduce the unwrapped Wilson line across the Brillouin zone to compute the bulk topological invariant.
-This method can efficiently be implemented numerically to evaluate multiband SSH-type models, including models that have a large number of distinct topological phases.
+This method can be efficiently implemented numerically to evaluate multiband SSH-type models, including models that have a large number of distinct topological phases.
 This approach accurately captures all topological edge states, including those overlooked by traditional invariants, such as the winding number and Zak phase.
-To make a connection to experiments, we determine the sign of the topological invariant by considering a Hall-like configuration.
+To make a connection with the experiments, we determine the sign of the topological invariant by considering a Hall-like configuration.
 We further introduce different classes of disorder that leave certain edge states protected, while suppressing other edge states, depending on their symmetry properties.
 Our approach is illustrated using different one-dimensional models, providing a robust framework for understanding topological properties in one-dimensional systems.